jnpuskar/RocaCmTest/README.md

 # RocaCmTest
 Windows tool that analyzes your computer for Infineon TPM weak RSA keys (CVE-2017-15361)

-The tool was created and inspired by this GitHub project (https://github.com/crocs-muni/roca).
-The detection logic used is the same as  there.
-This tool just represents a more user-friendly and comprehensive version of detecting the vulnerability.
+The tool is directly inspired by this GitHub project (https://github.com/crocs-muni/roca) and uses its detection logic.
+This project just represents a more user-friendly and comprehensive version of detecting the vulnerability.
+It resuses and expands the project structure and the detection implementation.

 This application is a stand-alone windows executable that upon execution will test your TPM chip and certificates in user and system store.